 A few years ago I decided it was time for new challenges, so I left the Agency for the private sector.
 My first foray was as principal at a homeland security consulting company, which exposed me to the ins and outs of the contracting world and subjects ranging from cyber security to risk analysis.
-My second leap was even further out of my comfort zone, as I became Director of Operations for a big data analytics software company in the Middle East.
+My second leap was even further out of my comfort zone, as I became Director of Operations for a big data analytics software company.

 When I came back to the States, I did some soul searching and realized helping others develop their leadership and management skills was my true passion.
 I drew on my successes and failures as a supervisor and created my Leadership and Management Development Program, which I’ve delivered over the past four years to the public and private sectors.
 Along the way I created my Presenting With Purpose Workshop to teach professionals a better way to convey information orally.
 More recently I’ve added professional writing instruction to the mix.